-This course is the first of a two course sequence giving an introduction to technical mathematics that will provide the skills necessary to be successful in MAT 1420.
-Topics covered include fundamental algebraic concepts; geometry; right triangle trigonometry; factoring and algebraic fractions; systems of equations; quadratic equations; radicals; and exponents; 5 hours of lecture per week.
-Prerequisite: MAT 1112 or placement level 3
+This course is the first of a two course sequence giving an introduction to technical mathematics.
+It will provide the skills necessary to be successful in technical mathematics.
+It is designed for students who have taken two years of high school algebra who do not place into MAT 1420.
+Topics covered include fundamental algebraic concepts; geometry; right triangle trigonometry; factoring and algebraic functions; systems of equations; quadratic equations; radicals; and exponents.
+Credit is not awarded for both MAT 1420 and MAT 1111 toward graduation; 5 hours of lecture per week.
+Prerequisite: Placement level 3

-MAT 1112 Introduction to Technical Mathematics II (5) spring
+MAT 1112 Introduction to Technical Mathematics II (5)

-This course is the second of a two semester sequence giving an introduction to technical mathematics that will provide the skills necessary to be successful in MAT 1420.
-Topics covered include review of factoring and algebraic fractions; exponents and radicals; exponentials and logarithms; trigonometric functions of any sized angle; oblique triangles and vectors; graphing trigonometric functions; trigonometric identities; and complex numbers; 5 hours of lecture per week.
-Prerequisite: MAT 1111
+This course is the second of a two semester sequence giving an introduction to technical mathematics.
+It will provide the skills necessary to be successful in technical mathematics.
+Topics covered include a review of factoring and algebraic functions; exponents and radicals; exponentials and logarithms; trigonometric functions of any sized angle; oblique triangles and vectors; graphing trigonometric functions; trigonometric identities; and complex numbers.
+Credit is not awarded for both Mat 1420 and MAT 1112 toward graduation; 5 hours of lecture per week.
+Prerequisite: MAT 1111 with a C or better